Gamer, The Deciverse creator, solo developer, mascot and doer of things.

 I’ve enjoyed a lot of titles across genres like The Legend of Zelda A Link to the Past, Super Mario World and Banjo Kazooie to Operation WinBack and Metal Gear Solid.
 I'd play racers like F-Zero, MSR on the Dreamcast, Burnout 3 when that hit Xbox, shooters like Goldeneye, Perfect Dark, Timesplitters, Half Life 2 or Battlefield 3.
 Horror classics like Resident Evil and Silent Hill, and of course a lot of action or adventure games like Onimusha Warlords, Lost Planet, The Bouncer or Uncharted.
 I even get down with slightly niche games like Soul Calibur, Guilty Gear, Tony Hawks Pro Skater or Jet Set Radio Future.
 Oh yes indeed, I was absolutely there for the full experience of Jet Set Radio Future.

 Over the span of 30 years, I've played more games than I can list.
 All that gaming has both inspired me to create and given me a wide frame of reference to generate ideas from.
-I've been kicking a bunch of scenarios around since the 9th grade, so I figure while the AAA industry continues to pilfer wallets while driving many gamers bored, now would be as good a time as any to share all the things I've written over the years just for fun.
-My slop can’t be much worse than what we’ve all recently had to endure.
-I’ll make sure of it.
+I've been kicking a bunch of scenarios around since the 9th grade, so I figure while the AAA industry continues to pilfer wallets while driving many gamers bored, now would be as good a time as any to share what I've written over the years just for fun…

 Duey Decibel